 Trees and climate change!
 Kendal at Oberlin and The John Bartram Arboretum strive to do our part to reverse the climate crisis.
 To review these efforts, including planting trees that are champions at Carbon dioxide removal and the urban forest, iinstalling solar panels and encouraging electric vehicles see our blog page.

-This is a perfect time for residents, visitors and staff to walk the Heiser Circle Tree Walk perhaps while using the Tree Walk GIS Map.
+This is a perfect time for residents, visitors and staff to walk the Kendal Tree Walk perhaps while using the Tree Walk GIS Map.
 To access the map follow the Tree Data, Walks and Maps tab at the top of the page.
 Then click on Map about half-way down the page.

 The John Bartram Arboretum is an integral component of Kendal at Oberlin’s green infrastructure.
 The Arboretum is managed primarily by the Grounds department of Kendal at Oberlin’s Facility Services (Grounds) with guidance and assistance from the Arboretum Committee of the Kendal at Oberlin Residents Association.
-We have a full-time certified arborist who manages most of day-to-day aspects of our collection.
+We have a full-time certified arborist and Curator who manages most of day-to-day aspects of our collection.
 The residents who first envisioned the arboretum saw our more than 1,000 trees and 100 acres as an opportunity to enhance the lives of Kendal residents by creating a sustainable ecosystem for enjoying nature’s beauty, exercising, watching birds, and, of course, planting and fostering the growth and appreciation of trees.

-As a community based on Quaker values, we decided to name our arboretum in honor of John Bartram (1699 - 1777), a Pennsylvania Quaker and friend of Benjamin Franklin who is known as America’s first botanist.
+As a community based on Quaker values, we named our arboretum in honor of John Bartram (1699 - 1777), a Pennsylvania Quaker and friend of Benjamin Franklin who is known as America’s first botanist.
 Bartram traveled widely in the colonies, including trips to Ohio, collecting and cataloging plant specimens and seeds.
 Many of these were shipped in “Bartram’s Boxes” for sale in Europe.
 His introduction of the American Tulip Tree (Liriodendron tulipifera) in Europe created a sensation when it was first seen.
 This inspired us to designate the Tulip Tree as the signature tree of the arboretum.

 New at the Arboretum